GAGreatProgrammer/SecureFile/README.md

 ---
 ![SecureFile](https://raw.githubusercontent.com/GAGreatProgrammer/SecureFile/master/SecureFile/Assets/SecureFile.PNG)

 You don't need to be an advanced user to use the SecureFile app.
 You just need to enter a password that will be used to encrypt and decrypt files, select a method (encrypt or decrypt a file), and finally, choose whether the original file will be deleted after procedure or not.
-After entering these parameters, the user just needs to select the desired file and click the start button.
+After entering these parameters, the user just needs to select the desired file and click the "Run" button.

 <n/>